-The Company recognizes contract services revenue from Dialog over the period of time that the services are performed.
-The costs associated with this revenue are recognized as the services are performed and are included in cost of services revenue.
+The Company recognized contract services revenue from Dialog over the period of time that the services are performed.
+The costs associated with this revenue were recognized as the services are performed and were included in cost of services revenue.

 Note 3 - Summary of Significant Accounting Policies, continued